Fowl Cholera in Chickens (2023 Update)

 In rare cases, the disease can spread to other body parts, such as the lungs or abdominal areas.
 Worst case, it can even reach the brain and lead to meningitis.

 Apart from the infections, another complication is blood poisoning by bacteria.
-This is a life-threatening condition that can trigger extreme responses of our immune system, with the potential of a septic shock.
+This is a life-threatening condition that can trigger extreme responses in our immune system, with the potential of a septic shock.

 With all these potential dangers, it’s essential to be highly secure and hygienic when managing sick birds.